-I read Simon Sinek, Tim Ferriss, and I have Keith Ferrazzi and Ryan Holiday on my to read list.
+I read Simon Sinek, Tim Ferriss, and I have Keith Ferrazzi and Ryan Holiday on mine to read list.

 I bet there are a few other names that I don’t recall right now, but I just want you to know that it’s very easy to find your mentors, even if you live in a small town and think that you’re trapped.

 But what’s very important is that I have a few friends – I call them my Master Mind group – whom I text with almost every day.
-We support each other, because this path of change, transformation and growth is not easy.
+We support each other because this path of change, transformation and growth are not easy.
 You’re not pumped every day; you have ups and downs.
-There are days when it’s really challenging to motivate yourself to do anything.
+There are days when it’s challenging to motivate yourself to do anything.
 And there are the days when you feel so powerful, you want to share this energy with others.